The Joys of Being a Beginner

 Megan shares a balanced love of stoke, cheesy jokes and life.

-She is the Digital Marketing Specialist at Aquaglide, is a bad ass, and an amazing human.
+She is the Marketing and EComm Director at Aquaglide, is a bad ass, and an amazing human.

 Journal - The Joys of Being a Beginner